davidwrede/chef-web-docs-1/includes_chef_solo/includes_chef_solo_environments.rst

      "chef_type": "environment"
      }

-and like the following in the |ruby| DSL:
+and like the following in the Ruby DSL:

 .. code-block:: ruby